Onderwijslogistiek en Studievoortgang

 5. 'Next' button.
 This takes you to the next step in the workflow.

-In the screenshot above, we are in the first step (2) of the Drafting (4) workflow of the TEC process Drafting Education Program (1) for the 23/24 academic year for the LUC Liberal Arts and Sciences: Global Challenges education program.
+In the screenshot above, we are in the first step (2) of the Define Curriculum (4) workflow of the TEC process Preparing the Curriculum (1) for the 23/24 academic year for the LUC Liberal Arts and Sciences: Global Challenges education program.

 Next steps

-How a workflow proceeds depends on how it is set up.
+The set-up of a workflow defines how it will proceed.
 Generally speaking, you go through a workflow using the ‘next’ and ‘back’ buttons, checking data and filling in information where requested.
 Once the last step has been completed, the task disappears from your task list.

 You can also close a workflow midway through.
-It will remain in your workflow, with an indication of where you left off.
+It will remain in your taskslist, with an indication of where you left off in the workflow.
 If you reopen the task, TEC will open the workflow at the point where you left off.
 You can then continue working from that point.

 Not done yet?

-If a task has been completed incorrectly, the TEC process manager at your faculty can undo this.
-This person will move the TEC process in question back one step (or several steps) so that it reappears on your dashboard and you can resume working on it.
+If a task has been inadvertently completed , the TEC process manager at your faculty can undo this.
+This person can move the relevant TEC process back one step (or several steps) so that it reappears on your dashboard and you can resume working on it.

 Previous Artikel 2.
 How does the dashboard work?